Jason Stackhouse: Season 5

 Later on, Sookie visits Jason and emotionally confesses that she killed Debbie and had Tara turned into a vampire.
 Jason recommends that she keep things to herself.
 The next day Andy tells him that Debbie's parents have left because they found what they were looking for.
 Jessica then glamours him into forgetting about the case, doing Jason a big favor.
 That night he, Andy, and Judge Clemens take a trip to a Fairy nightclub and there Jason meets his cousin Hadley, who believes Sookie is dead after disappearing at the end of Season 3.
 She firmly believes that Sookie needs to be protected from vampires, though Jason believes otherwise.
 She lets slip that vampires killed Jason's parents (while he had thought it was a flood) but she runs away before revealing more information.
 Jason pursues her but things turn violent in the club and he and Andy are thrown out.
 The next morning Jason has a dream about his parents that turns violent when he visualizes their violent deaths by vampire fangs.
 He later tells Andy that the nightclub they had visited the previous night was indeed for fairies.
-Jason visits his parents' graves and seems to start believing that what Hadley had said is true.
+Jason visits his parents' graves and seems to start believing that what Hadley has said is true.
 He visits Sookie and asks her to accompany him to the fairy club once more.
 Sookie is told that vampires did in fact kill her parents, and she angrily lashes out but her powers are fading - she eventually finds out since she is half fairy her powers will drain soon.
 Jason visits Jessica to find comfort about what he has discovered about his parents, and bonds with Sookie.
 He stops Sookie from draining all her powers and convinces her to use her powers to find out who killed their parents.
 They return to the fairy nightclub and attempt to connect with the spiritual world to discover their parents' killer.
 Sookie sees a vision but cannot identify the killer.